Rinnegatamante/lpp-3ds/README.md

 * Everyone involved in ctrulib creation
 * Smealum for ftpony source used for debug ftp server
 * Myria for libkhax
-* Lode Vandevenne for lodepng
 * xerpi for sf2dlib
 * fincs for citro3dlib
 * Sean Barrett for stb_truetype
-* Jean-loup Gailly and Mark Adler for zlib
+* Everyone involved in lodepng, zlib, mpg123, libogg, vorbisfile libraries
 * Everyone involved in Brahma developing
 * aliaspider for svchax
 * Misledz for the Lua Player Plus 3DS logo
+* EasyRPG Team for the AudioDecoder used for MP3 support
+* ksanislo for the network module improvements
 * Special thanks to Aurelio and ihaveamac for testing interpreter features